valxntine/valxntine/README.md

 ### My name's Valentine, an aspiring Software Developer in London, UK

-- 🔭 I’m currently working on Shortn - my Python based URL Shortener
+- 🔭 I’m currently working on Shortn - my Python based URL Shortener (www.shortn.site)
-- 🌱 I’m currently learning JavaScript, moving on to Node shortly!
+- 🌱 I’m currently learning as much as I can!
+(Java, Python, JS...)
 - 🤔 I’m looking for help with finding a junior position!
 - 💬 Ask me about Python, caps, cooking 👨🏻‍🍳
 - 📫 How to reach me: valentinebott@gmail.com